elBukkit/MagicPlugin/Magic/MIGRATION.md

 # Migration Notes

+## 7.5

+ - Make sure you do not have any material sets defined in materials.yml that contain a material of the same name as the set.

 ## 7.4

  - The Retarget action now uses hitbox targeting by default.
 Use "hitbox: false" to turn this off.